dosipod/SrWiki/Digital-Microphone-Hookup.md

 Since 0.12.0, you can change I2S pins in the [Sound Settings](https://github.com/atuline/WLED/wiki/Sound-Settings) interface; on ESP32 any available GPIO can be used for I²S.
 The 'SD' signal could also be mapped to an input-only (GPI) pin _(*)_, if you are low on GPIO pins.
 You'll need to reboot when done with pin assignment - don't forget to "save".
 To reboot, please press 'reset' on your ESP32.
 Unfortunately a restart by software ("soft reboot") is not always sufficient to activate new driver settings.

 **Important:** _(*)_ Due to a problem that was fixed very recently, its not possible to use input-only GPI pins in older releases of SR WLED.
 There will be no warning if you try to do so.
-This problem is solved in the coming release version of WLED-SR _( [current `dev` branch](https://github.com/atuline/WLED/tree/dev) )_.
+This problem is solved in the [latest release version of SR WLED](https://github.com/atuline/WLED/releases).

 In older releases, you need to change pins used by defining `I2S_WS`, `I2S_SD`, and `I2S_SCK` in your PlatformIO config, or by editing the values in audio_reactive.h.